-Game Turns
+Turns

-A Turn is composed of many player activations.
-A Turn ends when all players have passed without any player taking any actions.
-Once the Turn ends, all players Unengage their crew.
+Once a Turn ends, all players unengage their crew.
 A new Turn begins, and the first activation will begin with a new initiative roll.

 Initiative

 Initiative is determined by rolling one die for each rating of the Captain's Flying Skill.
 The highest number of Sails rolled goes first, followed by the next highest and so on.
 If there is a tie, the player who rolled the most maelstrom symbols wins.
 Reroll any remaining ties.